-Please note: As of April 2020, I am taking new clients, but am currently only seeing clients remotely via a HIPAA-compliant teletherapy platform.
-Please contact me at email@example.com or go here to sign up for my therapy list.
+Please note: As of May 2020, I am not taking new clients but am keeping a short waitlist.
+I should know within about 2-4 weeks if / when I will have more space.
+Please contact me at firstname.lastname@example.org or go here to sign up for my therapy list.

 I can see clients who communicate in Spanish and/or English.
 I have clinical competence in supporting folks from LGBTQQIA+ communities, as well as people who are survivors of trauma, people who struggle with emotional regulation, and people who need support with recovery from addictive and self-destructive behaviors, among other competence areas.

 I currently only accept self-pay clients, and I am in the process of enrolling as an in-network provider with BCBS.* My current provisional rates are as follows:

 Individual – Initial Appointment – new clients – $130 – usually 60 mins

 Individual – Initial Appointment – returning clients – $100 – usually 60 mins

 Individual – Ongoing sessions $75 – 100 – usually around 50-55 mins

 Couple – Initial Appointment – $150 – usually 60 mins

 Couples – Sliding Scale $100 – 125 – usually 60 mins

 I offer a limited number of lower cost sessions, which I prioritize for supporting work with LGBTQQIA+ clients and People of Color clients.
 Please email email@example.com to inquire about reduced fee spaces.
 Go here for more on my rates.